pretagov/pretaweb.plomino2pdf/README.rst

 pretaweb.plomino2pdf
 ====================

-Plomino PDF library.
+Plone PDF library.

 Introduction
 ============

-This package contains a number of functions for generating PDF documents from plomino.
+This package contains a number of functions for generating PDF documents inside plone.

+It's currently badly named.
+It has no dependency on Plomino.

 Dependencies
 ============